Jason Wilkinson, Dr. Utsav Thapa

 Total oxidizable precursors (TOP) are measured in the “TOP assay” analysis, which estimates the PFAS precursor content of a sample by converting non-target compounds to quantifiable compounds using a thermal hydroxyl radical oxidation process.

-Through the TOP assay process, precursors (such as a non-target sulfonamido compound) are degraded to target PFAS end products (such as PFOA).
+Through the TOP assay process, precursors (such as a non-target sulfonamide compound) are degraded to target PFAS end products (such as PFOA).
 TOP assay results can provide an indication of the total mass of PFAS present in a sample and can be useful when considering plume and source area behavior over time.

-TOP assay requires the quantification of PFAS in a sample prior to and following the TOP assay digestion so that the difference in quantifiable PFAS mass can be estimated and is therefore a relatively expensive test.
+TOP assay requires the quantification of PFAS in a sample prior to and following the TOP assay digestion so that the difference in quantifiable PFAS mass can be estimated and is, therefore, a relatively expensive test.

 USEPA method 8327 is generally not used by commercial laboratories for PFAS due to the high detection limits.

-If desired, when running one of the targeted analyses above, the laboratory can report out fewer analytes than their full list.
+If desired, when running one of the targeted analyses above, the laboratory can report fewer analytes than their full list.
 For example, if only a few PFAS are regulated in a particular state, it is possible to request that the laboratory only report the results for those regulated compounds, if this would be useful for decision-making purposes.
 In many cases, this results in lower analytical costs as the use of isotopically labeled standards is reduced and instrument time decreases.
 If it is later desired to know the concentrations of the other analytes and if all of the performance criteria for the additional compounds were met, the laboratory can typically provide data for the full list, potentially for a small fee.

 The decision to sample for PFAS can often be complicated, given the evolving status of PFAS regulations at the state and federal levels, and the evolving applicable threshold concentrations.
 In our experience, it is common to address PFAS sampling differently depending on varying factors including, but not limited to:

-• The environmental setting
+- The environmental setting

-• The presence/absence of nearby sensitive receptors
+- The presence/absence of nearby sensitive receptors

-• The regulatory setting
+- The regulatory setting

-• The risk tolerance of the party conducting the work
+- The risk tolerance of the party conducting the work

 Case study #1

-Ramboll was tasked with assessing the potential for a source of PFAS to exist at an industrial site located close to a public drinking water supply well with PFAS impacts that were below the applicable drinking water regulations.
+In 2021 and 2022, Ramboll was tasked with assessing the potential for a source of PFAS to exist at an industrial site located close to a public drinking water supply well with PFAS impacts that were below the applicable drinking water regulations.

 Ramboll designed an investigation to collect representative groundwater samples for PFAS analysis around the perimeter of the industrial facility.
-In this situation, only the six PFAS currently regulated by the state were analyzed by the laboratory, utilizing USEPA method 537.1 (modified).
+In this situation, only the six PFAS currently regulated by the state were analyzed by the laboratory, utilizing USEPA method 537.1 modified.

 The strategy was to focus only on regulated compounds and to not analyze for the other compounds as those data were not considered useful at the time for decision-making purposes.